scivision/xkblas/README.md

   BLAS_LIB_SO=${BLAS_LIBDIR}/libopenblas.so
 ```

-The `BLAS_LIB_SO` contains the BLAS library on which XKBlas (drop-in library, see below) transfers calls to BLAS kernel.
+The `BLAS_LIB_SO` contains the BLAS library on which XKBlas (drop-in library, see below) transfers calls to CPU BLAS kernel.
+Note that this library is loaded dynamically when a thread call such CPU subroutine.

 Then enter